sdinukad/egg-grid-overlay/README.md

     g++ grid_overlay.cpp resources.o -o grid_overlay.exe -std=c++17 -static -static-libgcc -static-libstdc++ -mwindows -municode -lcomctl32 -lgdi32 -lshell32
     ```

+## Credits
+Got the idea from seeing it on the twitch stream of PaulusTFT - http://twitch.tv/paulustft

 ## Disclaimer

 This is a third-party, fan-made tool and is not affiliated with the PokeMMO project or its developers.
 It is a simple screen overlay and does not interact with the game's memory, packets, or executable in any way.
 It complies with the fair play rules by acting as a simple visual aid, similar to putting a transparent sticker on your monitor.